Ralex91/Ralex91/README.md

     <h3 align="left">
         <a href="https://github.com/Ralex91/BeatSnipe"> BeatSnipe </a>
     </h3>
-    <h4 align="right">I'm a bot 🤖 that tracks the scores of the players you want to snipe to generate & auto-update playlists</h4>
+    <h4 align="left">I'm a bot 🤖 that tracks the scores of the players you want to snipe to generate & auto-update playlists</h4>
 </p>

 <br>